-Q: How many spaces are there in the School of Optometry and Vision Science for first-year students?
+Q: How many spaces are there in the Doctor of Optometry for first-year students?
 How many people will apply?

 A: The School admits 90 students into each first year class of the program.
 We receive approximately 300 applications each year.

 Q: How many years of university are needed to apply?

 A: A minimum of three years of university science are required to apply to the Doctor of Optometry program (the earliest to apply is the summer between second and third year).
 You need to take six terms with five courses per term (not including labs).

 Q: How many years does it take to complete the Doctor of Optometry program?

 A: The Optometry program (O.D.) is a four-year professional degree program.

 Q: Does it matter what university I attend?
 Do I have to go to University of Waterloo to be accepted into the Waterloo Doctor of Optometry program?